Partners and people

-Our people include:
+Our partners include:

-Ziyad Marar is Executive Vice President / Global Publishing at Sage Publications, one of the world’s leading academic publishers.
+Ziyad Marar (Board member) is Executive Vice President / Global Publishing at Sage Publications, one of the world’s leading academic publishers.
 Marar joined SAGE in the 1980s where he has been an editorial director and Deputy Managing Director.
 He has a BSc in psychology from Exeter University and an MA in the philosophy and psychology of language, and has written three books in the field of philosophy and psychology.

-Piers Feltham is a barrister at Radcliffe Chambers, the leading Chambers in Charity law, and also has over 25 years hands on experience as a charitable trustee of charities as diverse as Alone in London, The Mausolea and Monuments Society, Fitzrovia Community Centre and All Cultures United FC, also receiving an honorary scientific fellowship of the Zoological Society of London for pro bono charitable work.
+Piers Feltham (Board member) is a barrister at Radcliffe Chambers, the leading Chambers in Charity law, and also has over 25 years hands on experience as a charitable trustee of charities as diverse as Alone in London, The Mausolea and Monuments Society, Fitzrovia Community Centre and All Cultures United FC, also receiving an honorary scientific fellowship of the Zoological Society of London for pro bono charitable work.